AndresRobert/me/README.md

 **Bachelor of Engineering**
 DUOC College
 2013 – 2016
-Heavy focus on full stack engineering with modules on both front and back end processes.
+Heavy focus on full stack engineering with modules on both front and backend processes.
 Built a fully working CRM system for Car dealers and a working prototype for interior navigation in buildings and stores.

 **Bachelor of Science**